-A student who doesn't meet the MGPA requirement for their intended major at Milestone 1 will be placed on probation, and must meet with an Engineering Advisor.
-Students will be required to raise their MGPA to the required level by the completion of Milestone 2.
-Failure to meet the MGPA requirement at completion of Milestone 2 must result in the student changing majors.
-A student may change to a different engineering major, if they meet that program's MGPA requirement.
-If the MGPA is below 2.0 at Milestone 2, the student is suspended from SoE and must change to a non-engineering major.
+A student who doesn't meet the MGPA requirement for their intended major at Milestone must meet with an Engineering Advisor.
+Students will be required to raise their MGPA to the required level by the completion of all Milestone Courses.
+Failure to meet the MGPA requirement after completion of all milestone courses must result in the student changing majors.
+A student may change to a different engineering major, with a lower MGPA requirement if they meet that program's requirement.
+If the MGPA is below 2.0 at after completion of the Milestone Courses, the student is suspended from SoE and must change to a non-engineering major.

-Students may decide to repeat an already completed course(s) to achieve a higher grade and raise their MGPA, but must remain on schedule with established milestones and Plans of Study.
-Any student attempting to raise their MGPA by this approach must consider any additional costs and "Excess Hours" penalties.
-Additionally, students attempting to raise their MGPA by repeating a completed course may not violate the "One Repeat Policy."
-Students are strongly encouraged to discuss this with an advisor, prior to attempting a repeat of an already satisfied course.
+Students are discouraged from, but may decide to repeat an already completed course(s) to achieve a higher grade and raise their MGPA.
+Students attempting to raise their MGPA by repeating a completed course may not repeat a course if it has already been attempted twice.
+Students are strongly encouraged to discuss any MGPA concerns with an advisor prior to attempting to repeat an already satisfied course.